numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 The vast majority of users should not see any changes beyond those typical for NumPy released.
-There are two main users (or use-cases) impacted by the proposed changes:
+There are three main users or use-cases impacted by the proposed changes:

 1. The Numba package uses direct access to the NumPy C-loops and modifies the NumPy ufunc struct directly for its own purposes.
-2. E.g. Astropy uses its own type resolver, meaning that a default switch over from the existing type resolution to a new default Promoter may not be fully smooth.
+2. Astropy uses its own "type resolver", meaning that a default switch over from the existing type resolution to a new default Promoter requires care.
 3. It is currently possible to register loops for dtype *instances*.
-   This is theoretically useful for structured dtypes and would be a resolution step happening *after* the DType resolution step proposed here.
+   This is theoretically useful for structured dtypes and is a resolution step happening *after* the DType resolution step proposed here.

-This NEP will try hard to maintain backward compatibility as much as possible, even though both of these projects have signaled willingness to breaking changes.
+This NEP will try hard to maintain backward compatibility as much as possible.
+However, both of these projects have signaled willingness to adapt to breaking changes.

 The main reason why NumPy will be able to provide backward compatibility is that:

-* Legacy inner-loops can be wrapped adding an indirection to the call but maintaining full backwards compatibility.
+* Existing inner-loops can be wrapped adding an indirection to the call but maintaining full backwards compatibility.
-  The ``get_loop`` function can in this case search the existing inner-loop functions (which are stored on the ufunc directly) in order to maintain full compatibility even with potential direct structure access.
+  The ``get_loop`` function can, in this case, search the existing inner-loop functions (which are stored on the ufunc directly) in order to maintain full compatibility even with potential direct structure access.
 * Legacy type resolvers can be called as a fallback (potentially caching